kamst01/brevard_pools/index.md

 footer-logo: https://res.cloudinary.com/bpc-cloud/v1616199932/images/logo_jr9gmt.png

 ---
 ### We treat every customer the same.
-No matter the situation or condition of their pool; we will take care of you.
+No matter the situation or condition of their pool; you're in good hands.

 Owning a pool is a wonderful experience.
 At Brevard Pool Care we are here to take that experience to the next level!
 By bringing joy and memories that will last a lifetime in your well manicured pool!
 Our customers and their families look at their pool with a smile knowing that it's always ready for them to enjoy.
 Whether you enjoy sipping your cup of coffee near the waters edge or maybe you're a daily swimmer?